Plant-Based Protein Sources

 Most of us have grown up being told that, in order to remain healthy, we need to consume protein from meat and animal products because that’s where protein comes from.

 Happily, this is a complete myth.
 Protein can be found in almost all foods in varying amounts.
+It’s often a concern from people when they’re curious about moving to a plant-based and raw food diet, so let take a look into it for a while.

 What is Protein?